swiftlang/sourcekit-lsp/Editors/README.md

 ## Theia Cloud IDE

-How to use `theiaide/theia-swift` image?

-To use image you need to have [Docker](https://docs.docker.com/get-started/) installed first.
+You can use SourceKit-LSP with Theia by using the `theiaide/theia-swift` image.
+To use the image you need to have [Docker](https://docs.docker.com/get-started/) installed first.

-This script pulls the image and runs Theia IDE on http://localhost:3000 with the current directory as a workspace.
+The following command pulls the image and runs Theia IDE on http://localhost:3000 with the current directory as a workspace.

     docker run -it -p 3000:3000 -v "$(pwd):/home/project:cached" theiaide/theia-swift:next